enrilwang/elec5619-backend/README.md

 #### Creator
 - Creator can change the role to user

+### Subscription

+#### Subscribe
+- Logged in users can manage their subscription
+They can make a new subscription if they have no subscription history or their past subscriptions expired (not activated).
+They can specify the subscription details on the corresponding page.
+Or, they have to deactivate the current one and subscribe to a new one.
+They will keep the current tier level until the related subscription expires.
+Then their subscription levels will switch to a new one.

+#### Subscribe Type
+- Logged in creators can manage their subscription price Creators have a web page to display their subscription price.
+All prices will be updated at the same time.

 ## A quick guide on how to run your application